Moss Airport, Rygge

-There are plans to reopen the airport for passenger traffic.
-There is interest from airlines, but aircraft delivery delays mean opening is planned for spring 2021 (as of spring 2020).
+There were plans to reopen the airport in 2021, but these never materialised.

 In 2021 the airport was used as a COVID-19 test and vaccine center.

 History

 Early years

 The first aerodrome at Rygge was built in 1942 and 1943, but was located about 2 km west from the current runway.
 The aerodrome was closed in 1945, but reopened in 1949 as a military aviation school, although the school only remained for two years.
 In 1952 it was decided that Rygge was to become a military air station which met NATO specifications.
 This included the expropriation of 600 ha of land, costing NOK 12 million.
 The new Rygge Main Air Station was established on 15 September 1954, after investments of NOK 127 million.
 The old airport was closed and remained a camp until it was closed in 2003.
 Rygge Main Air Station hosted the 332 Squadron, and later the 336 Squadron and the 720 Squadron 330 Squadron.
 From 2003, the fighter jets were moved from Rygge to Bodø Main Air Station.